Caleb-Neal-Smith/TN-State-Chatbot/README.md

 git clone https://github.com/Caleb-Neal-Smith/TN-State-Chatbot
 ```

-Bring the system online using docker compose:
+Navigate to the root directory of the repositry, and bring the system online using docker compose:

 ```bash
 docker-compose up -d